RuxinZ/HTML-CSS-practice/README.md

 # HTML_CSS_practices

-These are mini projects I've done to practice using HTML and CSS.
+Courses and projects I've completed to practice using HTML and CSS.

 ## Table of contents